aylingulaksu/DSA210-Term-Project/README.md

 - **Time-Series Analysis & Regression:**
   - Apply **linear regression** to model the relationship between fictional character popularity and real-world baby name counts over time.
   - Consider **lag variables** to account for delayed influence of fictional characters on baby naming trends.
-- **Clustering:** Group names to detect patterns where fictional influence might be stronger in certain decades or media types.
-- **Clustering:** Group names to detect patterns where fictional influence might be stronger in certain decades or media types.
+- **Clustering:** Group names to detect patterns where fictional influence might be stronger in certain decades or genre types.

 ## Expected Outcomes
 - Insights into how fictional media influences real-world naming trends.